googleapis/nodejs-firestore/api-report/firestore.api.md

     //
     // (undocumented)
     _toStructuredPipeline(pipelineExecuteOptions?: firestore.Pipelines.PipelineExecuteOptions): StructuredPipeline;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration union(other: firestore.Pipelines.Pipeline): Pipeline;
+    union(other: firestore.Pipelines.Pipeline): Pipeline;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration union(options: firestore.Pipelines.UnionStageOptions): Pipeline;
+    union(options: firestore.Pipelines.UnionStageOptions): Pipeline;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration unnest(selectable: firestore.Pipelines.Selectable, indexField?: string): Pipeline;
+    unnest(selectable: firestore.Pipelines.Selectable, indexField?: string): Pipeline;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration unnest(options: firestore.Pipelines.UnnestStageOptions): Pipeline;
+    unnest(options: firestore.Pipelines.UnnestStageOptions): Pipeline;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration _validateUserData<T extends Map<string, HasUserData> | HasUserData[] | HasUserData>(_: string, val: T): T;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration where(condition: firestore.Pipelines.BooleanExpression): Pipeline;
+    where(condition: firestore.Pipelines.BooleanExpression): Pipeline;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration where(options: firestore.Pipelines.WhereStageOptions): Pipeline;
+    where(options: firestore.Pipelines.WhereStageOptions): Pipeline;
 }

 // @beta
 class PipelineResult implements firestore.Pipelines.PipelineResult {
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration constructor(serializer: Serializer,
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen constructor(serializer: Serializer,
     _fieldsProto: ApiMapValue, ref?: DocumentReference, readTime?: Timestamp, createTime?: Timestamp, updateTime?: Timestamp);
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag